AEnguerrand/th-ml-project/README.md

 ## Architecture

-Notebook for the project content __only__ visualisation, results or run external script
+Notebook for the project content __only__ visualisation, results or run external script.
+Project is run by a python script.

 - _ml_project_: Notebook for project
 - _dataset_: Directory where dataset is store (test and train)